Willow Springs, Illinois

+History

+As the French began to explore the region, its position on the Des Plaines River made it a part of the Chicago portage.
+In would later gain the I&M Canal and the Sanitary and Ship Canal in 1848 and 1900 respectively.

+In 1957, the Grimes sisters were found dead in Willow Springs.
+In 1987, former chief of police Michael J. Corbitt was arrested and convicted of racketeering and murder.

+Willowbrook Ballroom was destroyed by fire in 2016.

 Geography

 Willow Springs is located on the banks of the Des Plaines River and the Chicago Sanitary and Ship Canal, adjacent to the Palos Forest Preserves.

 According to the 2021 census gazetteer files, Willow Springs has a total area of 4.25 sqmi, of which 4.15 sqmi (or 97.55%) is land and 0.10 sqmi (or 2.45%) is water.

 Neighboring communities are Hickory Hills, Justice, Hodgkins, and Burr Ridge.

 Demographics

-As of the 2020 census there were 5,857 people, 2,303 households, and 1,494 families residing in the village.
-The population density was 1,377.15 PD/sqmi.
-There were 2,545 housing units at an average density of 598.40 /sqmi.
-The racial makeup of the village was 81.85% White, 1.33% African American, 0.38% Native American, 3.45% Asian, 0.02% Pacific Islander, 3.93% from other races, and 9.05% from two or more races.
-Hispanic or Latino of any race were 12.21% of the population.